How to create issues using direct HTML links in Jira Server

 Please Note: JIRA 4.1+ now uses form tokens as an additional level of security against cross-site request forgery.
 See Form Token Handling for details on how your external HTML form will handle form tokens.

-If you would like your users to create issues from another site, you can by putting links to your JIRA application's create issue page.
-You can also populate the fields on the page with values to select the project, the issue type or even the summary of the issue.
-This document will detail how to construct theses links and how to populate the fields.
+If you would like for your users to create issues from another site, you can do so by putting links to your JIRA application's create issue page.
+You can also populate the fields on the page with values to select the project, the issue type, or even the summary of the issue.
+This document will detail how to construct these links and how to populate the fields.
 This feature is available from JIRA 3.5 onwards.

 How to construct the link

-The minimal HTML link to create issues has the following structure:
+The most basic HTML link to create issues has the following structure:

 <a href="[JIRA BASE URL]/secure/CreateIssueDetails!init.jspa?[ARGUMENTS]">[DESCRIPTION]</a>